 Q1.
 When will construction activity ramp up and how long will it take?

 A1.
-Construction activity is linked to securing a Capacity Market contract for the project, which can happen no earlier than Q1 2018.
+Construction activity is linked to securing a Capacity Market contract for the project, which can happen no earlier than winter 2018/19.
 If we did secure a contract, we would expect construction to commence in the following summer, lasting approximately two years.

 Q2.
 What steps will you be taking to make sure all companies are made aware of the opportunities to get involved in the project?